 Follow-up tests for the following are done:

-However, testing for STDs is controversial because evidence of preexisting STDs may be used to discredit the patient in court.
+However, testing for STIs is controversial because evidence of preexisting STIs may be used to discredit the patient in court.

-Evidence that can provide proof of rape is collected; it typically includes clothing; smears of the buccal, vaginal, and rectal mucosa; combed samples of scalp and pubic hair as well as control samples (pulled from the patient); fingernail clippings and scrapings; blood and saliva samples; and, if available, semen (see Typical Examination for Alleged Rape).
 Many types of evidence collection kits are available commercially, and some states recommend specific kits.
 Evidence is often absent or inconclusive after showering, changing clothes, or activities that involve sites of penetration, such as douching.
-Evidence becomes weaker or disappears as time passes, particularly after > 36 h; however, depending on the jurisdiction, evidence may be collected up to 7 days after rape.
+Evidence becomes weaker or disappears as time passes, particularly after > 36 hours; however, depending on the jurisdiction, evidence may be collected up to 7 days after rape.

 A chain of custody, in which evidence is in the possession of an identified person at all times, must be maintained.
 Thus, specimens are placed in individual packages, labeled, dated, sealed, and held until delivery to another person (typically, law enforcement or laboratory personnel), who signs a receipt.
 In some jurisdictions, samples for DNA testing to identify the assailant are collected.

 Clinicians should encourage patients to seek help with managing the effects of their trauma and with restoring their ability to function (crisis intervention) and to seek psychologic support.